Guide For Directors: The Contest Site

 If announcements are made after setup, the Contest Manager must clearly indicate to the performing company that announcements have concluded and when the 60-second period begins.

-• Directors shall not make contact or communicate with cast or crew during the performance.
-This includes the use of any communications devices including but not limited to intercom systems, text messaging, hand signals or other verbal or non-verbal communication, etc. Light and sound spaces are considered backstage and offstage.
+- Directors shall not make contact or communicate with cast or crew during the performance.
+This includes the use of any communications devices including but not limited to intercom systems, text messaging, hand signals to the booth, snapping fingers or other verbal or non-verbal communication, etc. Light and sound spaces are considered backstage and offstage.

-• Crew shall not appear onstage in costume or in character.
-They may only participate onstage during scene changes during a blackout, blueout or where the action is not taking place.
+- Crew members shall not appear onstage in costume or play characters (i.e. servants changing scenery).
+Crew members may only participate onstage during scene changes during a blackout, blueout or where the action is not taking place.

 Prompting